 How to Create a Content Conversion Funnel

 You will need to figure out the challenges that they face so that you can solve them through your content.
-Only when your product is able to solve their problems will they be interested in buying it.
-Then your content needs to be tailored according to each section of the funnel.
+Is your product able to solve their problems?
+At that point, you will have sparked their interest in making a purchase.
+Then you tailor content according to each section of the funnel.

 1. Awareness Stage

-At this step, the content should be focused on expanding your reach to spread brand awareness.
-The goal is to get the attention of people who might be interested in your products.
+At this step, focus the content on expanding your reach to spread brand awareness.
+The goal is to get the attention of people who have an interest in your products.
 It’s on you to create great content that would be of interest to a potential customer.
 You may need to create a buyer persona and conduct AB testing as you develop your digital marketing campaign.

 Other great types of content for this stage include videos and podcasts.
 These can dramatically increase your conversion rates and boost your lead generation as well.